tobinbradley/quality-of-life-dashboard/README.md

 ## Customizing the Dashboard

-Most Dashboard customization can be accomplished by creating your own data repository [following the directions here].
+Most Dashboard customization can be accomplished by creating your own data repository [following the directions here](https://github.com/tobinbradley/mecklenburg-quality-of-life-data).
 The data repository includes Dashboard meta (title, author, keywords, etc.), map style and configuration settings, data, etc.

 The Dashboard is built using [Vue.js](http://vuejs.org/), [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/api/), and [Material Design Lite](https://getmdl.io/).
 The business end of things consists of independent Vue.js components in `app/js/components`.
 You can very easily create or disable your own components as needed.
 Each component has a shared state between all the components.
 Additionally, some components have a private state for things only needed by that component.